Dan-Matthews-23/Heart-Helpers/README.md

 # Heart Helpers

-The Heart Helpers website designed to attract prospect volunteers to participate in events that raise money for people suffering with heart disease.
+The Heart Helpers website is designed to attract prospect volunteers to participate in events that raise money for people suffering with heart disease.
 It is designed to be responsive so that users of a range of devices can use the website without degredation of experience.

 INCLUDE IMAGE HERE
 ![ALT TEXT](HYPERLINK.PNG)